 “You?
 It can’t be!”

 Why do they always say that.
 Who gives a fuck if it “couldn’t” – he clearly fucking is!
 So how about we roll with that development.

+And now he monologues his plan.
 It’s written like a Bond villain scene too.

 “At the Quidditch match — Snape tried to kill me.”